 As an adult on the autism spectrum you may wonder what will happen after your parent support network is no longer available to you.
-Parents also wonder about how their autistic adult will manage when they are no longer able to act in a supportive role.
-In this section you will find information for both autistic adults and parents to begin to explore these longer term considerations.
+Parents also wonder about how their autistic adult will manage when they are no longer able to act in a primary support role.
+In this section you will find information for both autistic adults and parents to begin to explore these longer-term considerations.

 Parents are the main audience for the resources linked below, the information would also be relevant for interested autistic adults.